White Mucus in Poop: 7 Causes Explained.

 - Dysentery (explained before).

-- Inflammatory bowel diseases affect the anorectal and anoanorectal canoanorectal (Crohn’s or ulcerative colitis).
+- Inflammatory bowel diseases affect the rectal and anal canal (Crohn’s or ulcerative colitis).

-- A sexually transmitted disease of the anoanorectal area.
+- A sexually transmitted disease of the anorectal area.

 - Anal fissures.